queryluke/masseffect-5e-data/data/feats/premium-genetics.md

 __Prothean__.
 Your Wisdom score increases by 1, to a maximum of 20.
 Additionally, gain the All-Seeing Eyes trait.

+__Quarian__.
+Increase your Intelligence or Constitution score by 1, to a maximum of 20.
+Additionally, gain your choice of the following traits: Mind Shielding Unit, Burst of Speed, Darkvision, or Toughness.

 __Salarian__.
 Your Intelligence score increases by 1, to a maximum of 20.
-Additionally, gain the Amphibious and High-Speed Metabolism traits.
+Additionally, gain the Amphibious and Photographic Memory traits.

 __Turian__.
-Increase your Dexterity or Constitution score increases by 1 (your choice), to a maximum of 20.
+Increase your Dexterity or Constitution score by 1, to a maximum of 20.
 Additionally, gain the Thulium Skin trait.

 __Volus__.
 Your Wisdom score increases by 1, to a maximum of 20.
 Additionally, gain the Lucky trait.

 __Vorcha__.
 Your Dexterity score increases by 1, to a maximum of 20.
 Additionally, gain the Non-Differentiated Cells trait.

 __Yahg__.
 Your Strength score increases by 1, to a maximum of 20.
-Additionally, gain the Predator Eyes Cells trait.
+Additionally, gain the Predator Eyes trait.